 Filing a Claim after a Car Accident with UM/UIM Driver

-So what happens if you are involved in an accident with an UM or UIM?
+So, what happens if you are involved in an accident with a UM or UIM?
 In most cases, you would need to make a claim with your own insurance company and use your own uninsured driver coverage.
 Immediately after your accident, contact your insurance company and report the accident.
 If you believe that the other driver was not insured, you want to let them know that you will most likely need to file an uninsured claim.
 Since some insurance policies have strict deadlines on filing UM/UIM claims, don’t delay.

-After an accident, you may be struggling to recover and focused on medical appointments, managing your pain, and rehabilitation.
-You may not even be aware that the other driver doesn’t have enough insurance to completely cover all of your medical expenses because your expenses are still adding up.
 During this time, it is important to speak to an experienced and skilled Colorado car accident lawyer.
 Your lawyer will help you avoid missing any critical deadlines and protect your rights to compensation during this time.

 Underinsured Motorist Claim & Statute of Limitations

-In general a UM/UIM claim must be filed within three years from the date of the accident.
+In general, an UM/UIM claim must be filed within three years from the date of the accident.
 However, if payment is made for the underlying injury within three years, then the injured accident victim may be granted two more years to file a separate UM/UIM claim.
-These extra years give injured accident victims more time to fully understand the scope of their injuries and the uncompensated losses.
+These extra years give injured accident victims more time to fully understand the scope of their injuries and uncompensated losses.
 However, if you do not file an underinsured claim before the three years have expired, you may lose out on the chance to ever file a claim.

 Contact Our Colorado Car Accident Attorneys